Syrians begin boarding refugee ship on Greek island

-KOS, Greece (Reuters) - Hundreds of Syrian refugees on the Greek island of Kos boarded a passenger ship on Sunday that is to house and process them, aiming to ease sometimes chaotic conditions onshore.
+KOS, Greece, Aug 16 (Reuters) - Hundreds of Syrian migrants on the Greek island of Kos on Sunday began boarding a passenger ship that is to house and process them, in a bid to ease sometimes chaotic conditions onshore.

 Greek officials had delayed the embarkation at the quayside in Kos for more than a day, working on plans to avoid disorder among the increasingly desperate migrants who have arrived on the island in dinghies and small boats from nearby Turkey.

-The boarding of the car ferry Eleftherios Venizelos, which arrived in Kos on Friday, began in the cooler night hours in an organized and orderly fashion.
-It was continuing on Sunday night.
+The boarding of the car ferry Eleftherios Venizelos, which arrived in Kos on Friday, began in the cooler night hours in an organised and orderly fashion.

 After some minor disagreements among the migrants over who would go first, they queued up on the quayside and boarded in groups of 20.